osiegmar/tabular-data-interchange-format/README.md

 Many of these differences are incorporated in the DRAFT of [RFC-4180-bis](https://datatracker.ietf.org/doc/html/draft-shafranovich-rfc4180-bis).
 But the main problem remains:
-The RFC will stay non-normative and thus nonbinding and when people talk about CSV, they will still have different things in mind.
+The RFC will stay non-normative and thus nonbinding, and when people talk about CSV, they will still have different things in mind.

 TDIF, while similar to CSV, is a strict and unambiguous format.
 Due to its similarity to CSV, it is not only easy to